wirahim/move-esp32-firmware-to-html-in-linux/README.md

 # move-esp32-firmware-to-html-in-linux
-use this file to move all "*.bin" (firmware) files from the current folder to the "/var/www/html/" folder.
+Use this script to move all "*.bin" (firmware) files from the current folder to the "/var/www/html/" folder.

 The following script is generated using Chat GPT.
 Use at your own risk.